 The American Cancer Society has thoroughly reviewed the subject of lung cancer screening and issued guidelines that are aimed at doctors and other health care providers:

 Patients should be asked about their smoking history.
-Patients who meet ALL of the following criteria may be candidates for lung cancer screening:
+Those who meet ALL of the following criteria may be candidates for lung cancer screening:

 - 55 to 74 years old

-- In fairly good health (discussed further down)
+- In fairly good health (discussed further on)

 - Are either still smoking or have quit smoking within the last 15 years